Ruby

 Redmond, Washington, United States

-A high-level, object-oriented programming language used primarily on the .NET platform.
+A high-level, statically typed, object-oriented programming language developed for the .NET platform.

 4